QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 --------------

 Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isn’t specific to Xen/Qubes) so make sure you clone your VM between the mandatory reboots in case something goes wrong.
-This `comment <https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-366471111>`__ provides useful links on updating a Windows 7 SP1 VM.
+This :issue:`comment <3585#issuecomment-366471111>` provides useful links on updating a Windows 7 SP1 VM.

 **Note:** if you already have Qubes Windows Tools installed the video adapter in Windows will be “Qubes video driver” and you won’t be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
 Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with ``xentop`` - usually indicates that the VM hasn’t crashed).
 To avoid guessing the VM’s state enable debugging (``qvm-prefs -s win7new debug true``) and in Windows’ device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable “Qubes video driver”.
 You can disable debugging and revert to Qubes’ display once the VM is updated.